koustavagoswami/personal-webpage/content/authors/Koustava/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
+- Under-Resourced Languages/ Low-Resourced Settings
-- Computational Linguistics
+- Deep Learning
-- Information Retrieval
+- Representation Learning
+- Semantic Understanding of Multi-Lingual Texts

 # Education to show in About widget
 education: